Dubnium32x/Playdate-Game-Dev-Framework/README.md

 - **Sprite Animation**: Easily create and manage sprite animations.
 - **Input Handling**: Handle player input from the Playdate's buttons and crank.
 - **Game Loop**: A simple game loop to manage updates and rendering.
+- **Level Loading**: Minimum requirements for level use through LDtk.

 ## Getting Started